Central Norfolk (UK Parliament constituency): Boundaries and boundary changes

+Minor transfer to Norwich North under the provisions of Statutory Instrument 1951/325.

 On abolition, the Rural District of St Faiths and Aylsham was transferred to North Norfolk, the Rural District of Forhoe and Henstead to South Norfolk and the part of the Rural District of Blofield and Flegg to Yarmouth.
 Small parts transferred to Norwich North and Norwich South due to expansion of the County Borough.